 Dr. Bottger received his undergraduate degree from Princeton University.
 He then attended Temple University School of Medicine.
 Upon earning his Doctor of Medicine, Dr. Bottger completed a general surgery residency at the University of Cincinnati as well as a plastic surgery residency and hand surgery fellowship at the renowned Cleveland Clinic Foundation, where he acquired extensive experience in aesthetic and reconstructive procedures.

-Dr. Bottger is certified by the American Board of Plastic Surgery, the only licensing committee recognized by the American Board of Medical Specialties that can award certification to plastic surgeons.
+Dr. Bottger is certified by the American Board of Plastic Surgery — the only licensing committee recognized by the American Board of Medical Specialties able to award certification to plastic surgeons.
 As a well-established cosmetic surgeon, Dr. Bottger is a member of multiple professional societies.
-Most notably, he is active in the American Society of Plastic Surgeons and the American Society for Aesthetic Plastic Surgery, the latter of which defines a select group of plastic surgeons with the highest level of aesthetic surgical training and clinical experience.
-Dr. Bottger also serves on the medical teams at Bryn Mawr Hospital and Delaware County Memorial Hospital, where he is chief of plastic and reconstructive surgery.
+Most notably, he is active in the American Society of Plastic Surgeons (ASPS) and the American Society for Aesthetic Plastic Surgery (ASAPS), the latter of which defines a select group of plastic surgeons who have the highest level of aesthetic surgical training and clinical experience.
+Dr. Bottger also serves on the surgical staffs at Bryn Mawr Hospital and Delaware County Memorial Hospital, where he is the chief of plastic and reconstructive surgery.

 If you are looking for a professional and skilled doctor, Dr. Bottger is the one!
 I cannot begin to express how wonderful he is.
 The staff at his office make the experience that much more enjoyable.
 Dr. Bottger really cares about you to ensure you get the results you want.
 He is patient and works with you to understand exactly what you want, not to mention does a beautiful job.
 I felt very comfortable with the whole procedure and knew I was in the best hands.
 I am so happy with my results and recommend to anyone!

 Board Certifications and Professional Memberships